learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 This first step was good, but it misses an important detail about _real_ vending machines: most grid-based vending machines actually have multiple instances of the snack at that coordinate.
 The structure above has _only one_ `String` at each coordinate.
-Also each snack at a coordinate has some properties.
+Also, each snack at a coordinate has some properties.
 This model isn't quite accurate enough.

 Most often, each coordinate points to a corkscrew-shaped spinner that rotates